Endotrivial modules for finite groups via homotopy theory: Computations

 \section{Computations}

-By Theorem~\ref{main} calculating $T_k(G,S)$ amounts to calculating $H_1(\bO_p^*(G))$, and we have developed a number of theorem and tools for this in the preceding sections: Formulas such as Theorems~\ref{limitformula} and \ref{centralizerthm} makes these computable for individual groups, since the input data has often been tabulated, since it is needed in connection with a range of conjectures in modular representation theory.
-Similarly Theorem~\ref{sequence} allows us to tap into the large preexisting literature on the fundamental group of subgroup complexes, which has been studied in topological combinatorics, due to its relationship to other combinatorial problems, as well as in finite group theory, where it is related to uniqueness question of a group given it's $p$--local structure, and the classification of finite simple groups.
-In this section we will go through different classes of groups, and show how this translates into explicit computations.
-We will only pick low-hanging fruit, but with a clear recipe for how to continue.
+By Theorem~\ref{main} calculating $\TS$ amounts to calculating $H_1(\bO_p^*(G))$, and we have developed a number of theorem and tools for this in the preceding sections.
+Formulas such as Theorems~\ref{limitformula} and \ref{centralizerthm} make it computable for individual groups, since the input data has often already been tabulated, e.g., in connection with inductive approaches to the Alperin and McKay conjectures.
+Similarly Theorem~\ref{sequence} allows us to tap into the large preexisting literature on the fundamental group of subgroup complexes, which has been studied in topological combinatorics, due to its relationship to other combinatorial problems, as well as in finite group theory, where it is related to uniqueness question of a group given its $p$--local structure, and the classification of finite simple groups.
+Expanding on the summary in \S\ref{computations-subsection} we will in this section go through different classes of groups, and show how the strategy translates into explicit computations.
+We only pick some low-hanging fruit, but with a recipe for how to continue.